North Coast Trail

 Danish immigrant Rasmus Hansen worked to start a Danish community here in 1897.
 This community along with a subsequent attempt in 1909 were defeated by solation, rain, wind, tides, and the ever-encroaching salal.

-Our guided adventure is along the North Coast – Cape Scott Trail at the northern tip of Vancouver Island.
-It does not carry the international recognition of the West Coast Trail, but it offers very similar coastal, temperate rainforest, sand and cobblestone beaches, and cultural/historical significance.
+Although our North Coast – Cape Scott Trail guided hike at the northern tip of Vancouver Island does not carry the international recognition of the West Coast Trail, it offers very similar coastal, temperate rainforest, sand and cobblestone beaches, and cultural/historical significance.
 The North Coast Trail is as ruggedly adventurous.

 After accessing the North Coast trail by water taxi from Port Hardy, we begin a challenging wilderness trek that includes forest and beach until we reach the more groomed trail and broad sandy beaches of Cape Scott.
 The coastal scenery is magnificent with broad and pocket beaches, caves, and sea stacks.
 The forest offers large stands of indigenous trees and bog areas with dwarf vegetation.